datamgmt/MQTTBuzz/Development.md

 ```
 # Build the application
 python setup.py py2app

-# Copy the application to the application directory (optional)
-cp dist/MQTTBuzz.app /Applications
 ```

-This message can be safely ignored:
+# This message can be safely ignored:
 ```
 !!